clareokafor/Binary-Classifers/README.md

 - **Decision Tree Classifier**
 - **Logistic Regression**

-This work was carried out as part of the CA Assignment 1 for the Applied Artificial Intelligence (COMP534) course at the University of Liverpool.

 ## Project Description

 The project's primary objective is to understand both the benefits and limitations of each classification method.
 Each classifier underwent hyperparameter tuning—using GridSearchCV (which incorporates K-Fold cross-validation by default)—to identify the best-performing parameters.
 The evaluation was based on the following metrics: